JetBrains/kotlin-web-site/pages/docs/tutorials/competitive-programming.md

 Kotlin is designed to be easy to learn for people who already know Java.
 A quick overview of differences is given on [the official comparison page](/docs/reference/comparison-to-java.html).
-A short introduction to the basic syntax of Kotlin language for software developers can be found directly in the reference section of the web site starting from [basic syntax](/docs/reference/basic-syntax.html).
+A short introduction to the basic syntax of Kotlin for software developers can be found directly in the reference section of the web site starting from [basic syntax](/docs/reference/basic-syntax.html).

 IDEA has built-in